iDutchy/sr_api/DOCUMENTATION.md

 # SR_Api

 Welcome, and thank you for using this api wrapper!
 This wrapper is completely async!
 Please note that I am not the creator of some-random-api.
 I only made this api wrapper!
+I also want to thank ir-3 for helping me get started with this.

 ## Getting Started: